CeejDunn/pandas-basics/readme.md

 # Python Pandas basics

-This is a useful Jupyter notebook of basic Python Pandas commands and examples.
+This is a useful Jupyter notebook containing basic Python Pandas commands and examples.